-In order to ensure stable supply of electricity in the future, we consider nuclear power generation as an essential power source with keeping in mind that "safety should come first."
-Proper energy mix is important for our country with a low energy self-sufficiency rate from a perspective of "energy security," "economy" and "environmental conservation" and nuclear power generation is required to continuously play an important role as a base load generation resource.
+In order to ensure a stable supply of electricity in the future, we consider nuclear power generation to be an essential power source, based on the major premise that safety should come first.
+The proper energy mix is important for Japan given the country's low energy self-sufficiency rate; additionally, from the perspectives of energy security, economics, and environmental conservation, nuclear power generation is required to continuously play an important role as a base load generation resource.

-Electric utilities have a social mission of ensuring stable supply of low-cost and high-quality electricity.
+Electric utilities have a social mission to ensure a stable supply of low-cost, high-quality electricity.

-Proper energy mix is of importance for supply of electricity that supports daily life and the industry from a perspective of "S+3Es" to simultaneously achieve "energy security," "economy" and "environmental conservation" with "putting highest priority on safety."
+The proper energy mix is of importance for a supply of electricity that supports daily life and industry from the perspective of "S+3Es," to simultaneously achieve energy security, economy, and environmental suitability, while putting the highest priority on safety.

-In addition, it is crucial to produce power based on a well-balanced combination of various generation resources that makes good use of their respective characteristics including economic efficiency, easy responsiveness to changes of electricity demand, etc., in order to satisfy the changing power demand every moment.
+In addition, it is crucial to produce power based on a well-balanced combination of various generation resources that makes effective use of their respective characteristics, including economic efficiency, responsiveness to changes in electricity demand, etc., in order to satisfy ever-changing power demand.

-Hokuriku Electric Power Company's generation mix is characterized by a higher ratio of hydroelectric power generation that capitalizes on plentiful water resources in the Hokuriku region and the ratio is ranked No. 1 nationwide.
+Hokuriku Electric Power Company's generation mix is characterized by a higher ratio of hydroelectric power generation, capitalizing on the Hokuriku area's plentiful water resources; this ratio is the highest in Japan.

-After the Great East Japan Earthquake, Shika Nuclear Power Station has stopped its operation and thermal power stations instead operate at a higher availability factor since then.
-We steadily work on restart of Shika Nuclear Power Station, construction of our first LNG-fired power generation facility, and development of renewable energy sources in view of cost-effectiveness for further diversification of generation resources.
+After the Great East Japan Earthquake, Shika Nuclear Power Station stopped operation; in its place, thermal power stations have been operating at high utilization rates since then.
+We steadily work toward restarting Shika Nuclear Power Station, the construction of our first LNG-fired power generation facility, and the development of renewable energy sources in view of cost-effectiveness, as ways to further diversify our generation resources.

-*1 This includes the electricity produced by hydroelectric power, thermal power and nuclear power and renewable energy, in addition to FIT electricity.
+*1 This includes electricity obtained from hydroelectric power, thermal power, nuclear power, the FIT program, and renewable energy.

-*2 The electricity which was procured from other electric utilities and whose generation resource is unknown falls under "Others."
+*2 Electricity procured from other electric utilities, and for which the generation resource is unknown, falls under "Other."

-*3 The component ratio in FY2015 was calculated under the "Guidance on Retail Power Business (January 2016)" established by the Ministry of Economy, Trade and Industry.
+*3 The component ratio in FY2017 was calculated based on the Guidelines Concerning the Management of the Electricity Retail Business (June 2017) established by the Ministry of Economy, Trade and Industry.